2025 CBSC Fellows

 Cross Keys Sustainable Neighborhoods Initiative, Baseline Housing Study for Buford Highway The CBSC has been engaged in the Buford Highway communities for many years, co-launching an effort that led to the Cross Keys Sustainable Neighborhoods Initiative (CKSNI).
 CKSNI is working off of a Quality of Life Plan developed through this initiative, built on hundreds of community inputs to identify the local priorities and key strategies that will work toward them.

 One of the most pressing needs the Buford Highway communities are experiencing is the lack and loss of affordable housing.
 Previous fellow teams have laid excellent groundwork for the 2020 project, having collected qualitative data and done deep dives into particular census tracts to emphasize the importance the housing challenges are to local residents.
 In 2020, CBSC Fellows Faith Kim, Zoe Moskowitz, and Gabe Samuels worked with a housing task force of CKSNI including local leaders like the Center for Pan Asian Community Services, the Latin American Association, Los Vecinos de Buford Highway, elected officials from at least one city in the area, local faith leaders and residents.
-This project is intended to establish a baseline count of the affordable rental units, both multi-family and single family, in a set geography around Buford Highway.
+This project established a baseline count of the affordable rental units, both multi-family and single family, in a set geography around Buford Highway.
 The data will be used to identify the targets for retaining affordability in these units and to push particular policies that will supplement what exists on the private market now.

 Covid-19 related changes to the program: With the COVID-19 pandemic, the CBSC 2020 Summer term moved to an all remote format.
 It provided a weekly discussion series with guest experts including program, academic and organizational leaders with CBSC alumni working in the issue of focus.
 Issues applicable in global contexts were included in the series in collaboration with staff at the Office of Global Strategies.
 The projects adjusted to accommodate for the online format.